 (Affiliate disclosure: I may receive a commission if you purchase something through links in this post.
 As an Amazon Associate I earn from qualifying puchases.
 See more details here:)

-So, the question is, how do you improve the quality of the air inside your home (without paying for any sort of expensive filters or air purifying systems)?
+So, the question is, how do we improve the quality of the air inside of our homes (without paying for any sort of expensive filters or air purifying systems)?
 The good news is that there are a couple of cheap or even free old-fashioned ways to purify indoor air and improve the quality of the air you breathe.

 1) Open Some Windows